DNS-OARC/dnscap/README.md

 1. reinstall the libbind port
 1. recompile and install dnscap

+## Plugins

+`dnscap` comes bundled with a set of plugins, see `-P` option.

+- `anonaes128.so`: Anonymize IP addresses using AES128
+- `anonmask.so`: Pseudo-anonymize IP addresses by masking them
+- `cryptopan.so`: Anonymize IP addresses using an extension to Crypto-PAn (College of Computing, Georgia Tech) made by David Stott (Lucent)
+- `cryptopant.so`: Anonymize IP addresses using cryptopANT, a different implementation of Crypto-PAn made by the ANT project at USC/ISI
+- `ipcrypt.so`: Anonymize IP addresses using ipcrypt create by Jean-Philippe Aumasson
+- `pcapdump.so`: Dump DNS into a PCAP with some filtering options
+- `royparse.so`: Splits a PCAP into two streams; queries in PCAP format and responses in ASCII format
+- `rssm.so`: Root Server Scaling Measurement plugin, see it's [README.md](plugins/rssm/README.md) for more information
+- `rzkeychange.so`: RFC8145 key tag signal collection and reporting plugin
+- `txtout.so`: Dump DNS as one-line text

+There is also a `template` plugin in the source repository to help others develop new plugins.

 ## CBOR DNS Stream Format

 This is an experimental format for representing DNS information in CBOR